Property Assessment in Nova Scotia

 How We Assess Property

 We base property assessments on market evidence, not predictions.
-We analyze 12 months of sales data and financial information as well as a variety of property characteristics to determine a property’s value.
+We analyze sales data and financial information as well as a variety of property characteristics to determine a property’s value.

 Your 2023 property assessment reflects: